dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Blockchain: A digital platform secured by cryptography
 1. Make the new tech available to all to ensure that it's not just the "high priests" of industry that will shape the future.
 1. Its not about Blockchain.
 Its about becoming a "Smart Nation" by harnessing the power of technology and networks to improve the economy and society.
+1. $300 Million plus of Ether was lost due to a bug in the multisig implimentation in ethereum, which begs the question, I thought blockchains were 'secure' what dose security in blockchain mean?
+Can they be secure?